National pilot: 600+ Local Gastronomic Points — meal bookings, stays & products via partner platform inROMANIA.

 Humor and Arbore Monasteries

-Humor stands out with its predominant brick-red tones in its frescoes and the narrative quality of its biblical scenes, while Arbore — the smallest and most delicate of the painted monasteries — surprises with the refinement of its details and intense green tones.
+Humor stands out for the predominance of brick-red tones in its frescoes and the narrative quality of the biblical scenes, while Arbore — the smallest and most delicate of the painted monasteries — surprises with the refinement of details and intense green tones.
 Both are worth visiting to understand the stylistic diversity of the Bucovina painting school, unique in European medieval art.

 Suceava — The Medieval Capital of Moldova

-Suceava (125,000 inhabitants), the former capital of medieval Moldova (1388–1565), preserves the Seat Fortress of Stephen the Great, offering a superb panorama of the city and surroundings.
-The recently restored fortress hosts exhibitions and summer shows.
-The old town, with the Royal Court, Royal Inn (16th century), and the Bucovina Museum, offers an immersion into the region's history.
+Suceava (125,000 inhabitants), the former capital of medieval Moldova (1388–1565), preserves Stephen the Great's Seat Fortress, offering a superb panorama of the city and surroundings.
+The recently restored fortress hosts exhibitions and summer performances.
+The old town, with the Royal Court, Royal Inn (16th century), and the Bucovina Museum, provides an immersion into the region's history.
 Suceava is also the ideal starting point for the monastery circuit.

 Nature and Landscapes in Bucovina